contactandyc/another-c-library/10_binary_search_trees.md

 ## Printing a binary tree

 The last function to build is a method to print the tree.
-It presented a different kind of challenge that programmers often face and so I'm separating it out.
-In order to print the binary search tree, I've implemented an approach that requires copying the tree into a different structure.
-Because we have built the stla_allocator and the stla_pool.
-I've decided to go ahead and use them.
+It presented a different kind of challenge that programmers often face and so I'm separating it.
+To print the binary search tree, I've implemented an approach that requires copying the tree into a different structure.
+Because we have built the stla_allocator and the stla_pool, I've decided to use them.
 To demonstrate how they can be useful, I've commented out the free and stla_pool_destroy calls.
 Before getting into how to print, let's review the changes to test_data_structure.c and data_structure.h.

 data_structure.h includes "stla_pool.h"
 ```c